AhmedGamal2017/ArduinoProject/README.md

 # ArduinoProject

-this the graduation project for 'Mohammed Ehab'
+this is the graduation project of my cousin 'Mohammed Ehab'

 ## How to Run (Simple)